pladaria/xml-lexer/README.md

 - Fault tolerant
 - Easy to extend/fine tune (state machine is exposed in Lexer instances)

-If you are looking for a XML Reader/Parser to convert XML documents into JS objects, have a look at [xml-reader](https://github.com/pladaria/xml-reader)
+If you are looking for a [XML Reader/Parser to convert XML documents into JS objects](https://github.com/pladaria/xml-reader), check my other project: [xml-reader](https://github.com/pladaria/xml-reader)

 ## Install